-39 DMIN 885 is for candidates who enrolled in the DMIN program from fall 2018 forward.
+&lt;sup>35 DMIN 885 is for candidates who enrolled in the DMIN program from fall 2018 forward.
 What follows is one example of a timeline where the candidate could complete DMIN 885 in one semester.
 No thesis project is identical and the content and complexity of a thesis project along with a student's research and writing ability will impact that student's timeline.
 This timeline is not required.
 This timeline is only provided as an example.

-40 Provided LU IRB has approved the research design application.
+&lt;sup>36 Provided LU Institutional Review Board has approved the research design application.